 Tools for effective client communication

-Effective email communication can help law firms efficiently keep clients informed and up-to-date.
-As a bonus, tools like Clio’s Outlook 365 add-in and Gmail add-on make it easy to ensure all client communications are logged to the appropriate case.
+Effective email communication can help law firms efficiently keep clients informed and up to date.
+As a bonus, tools like Clio’s Outlook 365 and Gmail integrations make it easy to ensure all client communications are logged to the appropriate case.

 Whichever provider you choose, ensure that your communications are encrypted and secure.